Celdrone/logitrack-portfolio/README.md

 ## 📌 Project Overview

-PT.
-Tarakan Express is a mock logistics company website that demonstrates:
+This is a mock logistics company website that demonstrates:

 * Corporate landing page design
 * Shipment tracking workflow